MarcelvanderPoel/ud120-projects/final_project/README.md

 persons, I removed them from the dataset.
 2) LOCKHART EUGENE E is the only person with NaN values for all features.
 I removed him from the dataset.

-I used SelectKBest to determine the most powerfull features for classifying.
-I left out the feature email_address since it can't be converted to a float.
+I used SelectKBest to determine the most powerful features for classifying after rescaling them with the MinMax rescaler.
 I made the assumption that POI share fraud related information more between themselves then with non-POI and that this could show through the relative portion of mail they send and receive from other POI.
-I created four additional features, from which from_poi_perc as a high score.
-I dropped from_to_add, since it is an addition of two fields of which one is from_poi_perc.
+For this I created four additional features, from which from_poi_perc had the hightest score.

 <table class="tg">